raqqa/irssi-ipdetective/README.md

 #### geoipupdate (recommended)

-[geoipupdate] (https://github.com/maxmind/geoipupdate), follow instructions there
+[geoipupdate] (https://github.com/maxmind/geoipupdate), follow instructions there for installation

+Replace the /usr/local/etc/GeoIP.conf (on Debian/Ubuntu at least) with the below GeoIP.conf

+Then sudo geoipupdate

 ##### My GeoIP.conf for installing country and AS GeoLite databases